salesforce/apollo/README.md

 # Apollo Delphinius
-The Apollo Delphinius project aims for a distributed ledger platform based on a sea of DAG nodes.
-As such, this project combines several interesting technologies.
+The Apollo Delphinius project is a distibuted system platform.
 The underlying membership of Apollo is managed by the Fireflies secure communication overlay.
-The consensus layer is supplied by a green - i.e. non POW - async bft consensus protocol.
-At the top is a largely JDBC connectable replicated SQL store, supported by checkpointed CHOAM linear logs.
+The consensus layer is supplied by an async bft consensus protocol.
+At the top is a largely JDBC connectable replicated SQL machine, supported by checkpointed CHOAM linear logs.

 ## Requirements
-Apollo requires the JDK 17+ and [Maven](https://maven.apache.org/) 3.8.1 and above.
+Apollo requires the JDK 17+ and [Maven](https://maven.apache.org/) 3.8.1 and above

 ## Some Features
 * Compact, self contained Crypto and Utility module - Self certifying, self describing Digests, Signatures and Identifiers